 (Body shape and physical characteristics)

-- Eye disease: Multi-focal retinal dysplasia (MRD) (litter screening); Hereditary cataract (HC) (annual testing); Progressive retinal atrophy (PRA) (annual testing) (gradual loss of vision); Goniodysgenesis/Primary glaucoma (G) (annual testing)
+- Eye disease: Multi-focal retinal dysplasia (MRD) (litter screening); Hereditary cataract (HC) (annual testing); Progressive retinal atrophy (PRA) (annual testing); Goniodysgenesis/Primary glaucoma (G) (annual testing)

-- Elbow dysplasia (malformation of the elbow joint causing pain and disability: (swollen, painful elbows and lameness) Score of parents should ideally be 0:0 or as low as possible.
-A common problem for this breed.
+- Elbow dysplasia: Score of parents should ideally be 0:0 or as low as possible.

 DNA Tests Available